Home / Blog /

 February 1, 2024

-Earned Wage Access (EWA) programs allow workers to gain access to wages before their company’s regular payday.
+Earned wage access (EWA) programs allow workers to gain access to wages before their company’s regular payday.
 These programs are great for helping employees make it from paycheck to paycheck, which in turn increases their productivity and reduces company turnover rates.

 Types of Earned Wage Access Programs

-Earned Wage Access programs are also called “pay on demand” or “on-demand pay.”
-There are a few different Earned Wage Access models:
+Earned wage access programs are also called “pay on demand” or “on-demand pay.”
+There are a few different earned wage access models:

-Self-hosted advances: In this model, the company fulfills wage advancement requests whenever an employee needs help.
+• Self-hosted advances: In this model, the company fulfills wage advancement requests whenever an employee needs help.
 This can be an administrative nightmare, especially for small payroll teams.
 Plus, there may have to be paperwork involved to ensure that the employee returns to work after receiving their advance.

-Employer benefit: In this model (which is the model that Rain uses), the Earned Wage Access program connects to the employer’s payroll and timekeeping systems to enable employees to receive pay advances.
-Rain’s capital is used to advance the money, and the employer reimburses Rain on payday.
-The employer releases the same amount of money on payday that they would if they didn’t have the program, and there are no additional costs for the company.
 There is much less of a lift for both employers and employees with this model, and no one has to think twice about where the money is coming from.
-Employees don’t have to worry about having money in their accounts to “reimburse” the on demand pay vendor, and their money is safe.
+Employees don’t have to worry about having money in their accounts to “reimburse” the on-demand pay vendor, and their money is safe.

 Earned Wage Access as an Employer Benefit

+An EWA program can be part of a comprehensive benefits package and also has several advantages for employers.
 When offered as part of a benefits package, on-demand pay can prove to be a useful tool for employee retention and productivity and can result in more job applicants.

-Even employees who think that they don’t need an Earned Wage Access service might see the value in it and feel comfort in the fact that their employer is offering such a useful benefit.
+Even employees who think that they don’t need an early wage access service might see the value in it and feel comfort in the fact that their employer is offering such a useful benefit.
 Anyone, at any time, can end up in a financially unstable position due to unplanned expenses or accidents.
 If that happens, it’s important for the person to have faith in their employer and have motivation to keep showing up to work.
-The ability to get paid almost immediately after a shift can make a huge difference for someone going through a financial crisis.
-Life doesn’t wait two weeks for payday.

 Frequently Asked Questions about Earned Wage Access: